 How to Write a PoC

-A Proof of Concept (PoC) is a demonstration that showcases the feasibility of a concept or idea.
-In the context of smart contract auditing, a PoC is used to demonstrate a vulnerability or flaw in a smart contract.
-A well-crafted PoC can help developers understand the vulnerability and its implications, making it easier for them to address the issue.
+A Proof of Concept (PoC) demonstrates a concept's feasibility.
+In the context of smart contract auditing, a PoC demonstrates a vulnerability or flaw in a smart contract.
+A well-crafted PoC can help developers understand the vulnerability and its implications, making it easier to address the issue.

-2. Line-by-Line Comments: Each line of the test case should be accompanied by comments explaining what that specific line is meant to do.
-This helps in understanding the flow and logic of the PoC.
+Each line of the test case should be accompanied by comments explaining what that specific line is meant to do.
+This helps understanding the flow and logic of the PoC.

 • Attacker: The entity exploiting the vulnerability.